avinashkz/gitBusy/README.md

 The goal of this project was to create a user-friendly and intuitive API wrapper for Github.
 The **gitBusy** package allows users to efficiently retrieve information on organizations, users, and repositories from the Github website.

-This project is part of the DSCI 525 Web and Cloud Computing Course for the Masters of Data Science program at the University of British Columbia.
+This project is part of the DSCI 525 Web and Cloud Computing Course for the Masters of Data Science program at The University of British Columbia.

 ## Functions